Legal challenge filed to stop Oklahoma anti-abortion bill - NewsBreak

 Legal challenge filed to stop Oklahoma anti-abortion bill

-A group of abortion providers in Oklahoma filed a legal challenge Thursday to a new law that bans nearly all abortions in the state.
+OKLAHOMA CITY (AP) — A group of abortion providers in Oklahoma has filed a legal challenge to a bill that bans nearly all abortions in the state.

 Comments / 0